vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/04-why-not-just-do-it-ourselves.md

 I can certainly accept that as an argument.
 I can't guarantee that FastEndpoints won't be the next FluentAssertions or MediatR.
 Even if it's printed on a shirt.

-That particular argument aside, I believe that FastEndpoints offers enough in the way bells and whistles that it is absolutely worth considering using.
+That particular argument aside, I believe that FastEndpoints offers enough additional features and benefits that it is absolutely worth considering using.
  -->

 ---